-Candidates' UKCAT scores are considered in our selection for interview but are not the sole indicator for selection.
+Candidates' UCAT scores are considered in our selection for interview but are not the sole indicator for selection.
 They are considered alongside actual and predicted academic achievement in deciding who will be selected for interview.
-A minimum UKCAT cut-off score is NOT used.
-A score (between 1200 - 3600) is allocated based on the applicant's overall performance in UKCAT compared with all other applicants to Aberdeen.
+A minimum UCAT cut-off score is NOT used.
+A score is allocated based on the applicant's overall performance in UCAT compared with all other applicants to Aberdeen.

-In Aberdeen we will allocate a score based on the total numerical score from the four subtests: verbal reasoning, quantitative reasoning, abstract reasoning and decision making.
-The SJT will not be scored, but it may be used in offer making when there are candidates with similar scores.
+The score we allocate is based on the total numerical score from the four subtests: verbal reasoning, quantitative reasoning, abstract reasoning and decision making.
+We will not normally consider those applying with UCAT SJT Band 4.

-Highest & Lowest UKCAT Scores Invited to Interview
+Highest & Lowest UCAT Scores Invited to Interview

-On the UKCAT website, you can access practice tests, download the UKCAT Official Guide and find out more information about the new UKCAT Practice App.
+On the UCAT website, you can access practice tests, download the UCAT Official Guide and find out more information about the UCAT App.

-- As the UKCAT is an entry requirement for medicine at Aberdeen, all applicants to Aberdeen must complete the UKCAT by the appropriate closing date for that year's entry.
+- The UCAT is a required entry requirement for medicine at Aberdeen, all applicants to Aberdeen must complete the UCAT by the appropriate closing date for that year's entry.

-- Applicants for deferred entry must complete UKCAT in the summer of the year of application.
+- Applicants for deferred entry must complete UCAT in the summer of the year of application.

-- Candidates who reapply must undertake the UKCAT in the summer of each individual year of application.
+- Candidates who re-apply must undertake the UCAT in the summer of each individual year of application.

 - Applicants should ensure that they register early for a test as being unable to gain a test sitting will not be accepted as an extenuating circumstance for non-completion of the test.

-- Information about the key dates for taking the test can be seen online.
+- Information about the key dates can be found on the UCAT website.

 Where can I sit the test?